tonioloewald/xinjs/README.md

 ### Observe application state

-`xinjs` tracks the state of objects you tell it using `paths` allowing economical and direct updates to application state.
+`xinjs` tracks the state of objects you assign to it using `paths` allowing economical and direct updates to application state.

     import {xin, observe} from 'xinjs'